 In the cafe at Holkham Hall in Norfolk, there is a collection of old vintage cameras.
 They are quite mesmerising.
 These now-redundant mechanical creatures were once leading-edge technology but can now seem like pre-digital anachronisms.
 Yet analogue instruments retain an intricate beauty, not least from the way they asked involvement and skill of the person using them.

-Like several of my works, I wanted to convey this through an artwork.
+I wanted to convey this through an artwork.
 For the form, I was partly inspired by a genre of “Moleskine art” where this kind of illustration is popular.
-Rather than presenting the camera as a pristine object or nostalgic relic, I was hoping to communicate it as an instrument with a life behind it – and thus resonate with anyone who admires that tactile, thoughtful analogue era.
+Rather than presenting the camera as a pristine object or nostalgic relic, I was hoping to communicate it as an instrument with a life behind it.

 As this is the first in an as yet unfinished series, I'm offering this work at a heavily discounted fee.